OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 * [Wireshark](https://www.wireshark.org/)

 #### Input Fuzzing

+-- TODO [Write a better description, or remove this] --

 Fuzz testing, is a method for testing software input validation by feeding it intentionally malformed input.
 Steps in fuzzing
 * Identifying a target